HOW TO TREAT BULLYING IN SCHOOLS

 - If a bully is detained, s/he must be kept separately from adults, with children of the same sex, be protected from maltreatment and must not be subjected to practices that could endanger his/her wellbeing.

-- After being arrested, a bully must be assessed by a probation officer and must be taken to court within 48 hours after the arrest for a preliminary inquiry to be held.
+- After being arrested, a bully must be assessed by a probation officer and must be taken to court within 48 hours (weekends and public holidays excluded) after the arrest for a preliminary inquiry to be held.

 What other consequences can a bully face?